Eligible Borrowers

 Borrower's Responsibilities

-Borrowers are responsible for recalls at all times.
-Items charged to an individual must be returned in good condition, without evidence of defacement, mutilation, or water damage.
+Items charged to a borrower must be returned in good condition, without evidence of defacement, mutilation, or water damage.
 If there is evidence of damage or an item is lost, borrowers are billed for the cost of the book plus a $50.00 processing fee.
+Thank you in advance for taking good care of our library items!

-Books+ or the Main Catalog are the two main tools for searching across the PUL collections.
+The Library Catalog is the best tool for searching across the PUL collections.

 Things to look out for: